Sujanadh/csv2shp/README.md

 # csv2shp

 csv2shp is a Python tool for converting CSV data to Shapefile format.
 It can automatically detect and convert latitude and longitude columns or process WKT geometries in your CSV files.
-CSV file should have latitude , longitude columns or Geometry column as WKT field or x y column.
+CSV file should have latitude , longitude columns or Geometry column as WKT field.

 ## Installation